 If you’ve been reading my posts for a while or following me on instagram, you know how much I love to read.
 One of my favorite ways to relax is to settle in with the latest book on nutrition, food policy, natural beauty, and especially, cookbooks.
 I treat cookbooks as I do other books, which is to say that I pour over every page and imagine making each meal – how the flavors will pair together, how it will make my kitchen smell, how the food will make me feel.
-The thing is, I rarely actually cook from them, because it’s more of a mediation and source of inspiration for me.
+The thing is, I rarely actually cook from them, because it’s more of a meditation and source of inspiration for me.

 I was in my neighborhood book store the other day, perusing the vegan and vegetarian section as I usually do, but it was a little crowded.
 So while I was waiting for the people around me to move along, I started listening to what they were saying about each book they picked up, and it was fascinating.
 Some were “too complicated” or required “too many ingredients”, but several people at one point or another picked up Terry Hope Romero’s latest cookbook, Salad Samurai, and spent a solid several minutes flipping through the pages, and all I could hear were “ooooooh”s and “ahhhhh”s and “that sounds so good”s.
 Having already received my review copy, I wanted to quietly tell them, “Good choice!
 That’s a really great one.” but instead I just smiled to myself.